vistalab/teachmri/README.md

 # teachmri

-Routines for teaching MRI principles in Stanford's Psych 204A
+The repository contains a few utilities and several tutorial scripts for teaching MRI principles in Stanford's Psych 204A (An introduction to human neuroimaging using magnetic resonance).